Second stimulus checks: Where we stand as August ends

 “We need another one, the country needs another one,” he said during a visit to a hospital in Pikeville, Kentucky.

 Congress is on recess until after Labor Day and it appears unlikely lawmakers will be recalled to Washington unless there is a deal ready for voting.
-Talks are nowhere near resolution and in fact broadening to include Postal Service funds before the November election.
+Talks are nowhere near resolution, and they are broadening to include Postal Service funds before the November election.
 Also, a need for new disaster aid is expected with the Gulf state hurricanes and California wildfires.

 White House Chief of Staff Mark Meadows told reporters last weekend the ball is in the court of Democratic leadership when it comes to passing a package.